AIM Parents Committee

 A True Community, A World of Opportunities

-Our newly named AIM Parents Committee (APC) does all the wonderful things our Home and School Association (HSA) has always done and provides many ways for AIM families to stay connected and to participate in the overall spirit and culture of the school.
-We embrace anyone who wants to help: Parents, Grandparents, Aunts, Uncles, Special Friends – all are welcome!!
+Welcome to an exciting new school year at AIM.
+The AIM Parents Committee (APC) provides many ways for AIM families to stay connected and to participate in the overall spirit and culture of the school.

 EXAM BREAKFASTS (Winter and Spring)